bluepersia/fluid-scale-12/README.md

-Fluid-scale is a JS runtime interpolation engine for fluid CSS/HTML.
+Fluid-scale is a JS-runtime interpolation engine for fluid CSS/HTML.